psenapati/Getting-and-Cleaning-Data-Course-Project/README.md

   12. From the above data set, creates a 2nd, independent tidy data set with the average of each variable for each activity and each subject.

-The end result is shown in the file tidydataset.txt.
+The end result is shown in the file "tidydataset.txt".